melvinkcx/rds_pgpool_docker/README.md

 - AWS RDS is used;
 - AWS RDS is a 2-node database cluster (1 master and 1 read replica).

 If you are having more than 2 nodes, you can still add them into the cluster by modifying `/usr/local/etc/pgpool.conf`.
-Consult [official documentation](http://www.pgpool.net/docs/latest/en/html/runtime-config.html) for more info.
+Consult [official documentation](http://www.pgpool.net/docs/latest/en/html/runtime-config.html) for more configurations.

 ## Running in Single-Node Mode